-Short Term Local Revenue

-It is the intent of the Board to use short term revenue sources to fund priority service programs only after all other sources of revenue have been analyzed and have been determined not to be feasible for funding the service.

-Transportation Financing

-It is the policy of the Board to support statewide and regional funding for transportation related needs.
+Transportation Financing It is the policy of the Board to support statewide and regional funding for transportation related needs.
 However, if statewide and regional funding packages fail the County will work with jurisdictions within the County boundaries to address the transportation funding needs of local governments located in Multnomah County.

-Indirect Cost Allocation

-Generally it is the policy of the Board to recover from dedicated revenue sources the full cost of programs supported by those sources.
+Indirect Cost Allocation Generally it is the policy of the Board to recover from dedicated revenue sources the full cost of programs supported by those sources.
 The full cost includes the appropriate proportionate share of the cost of County overhead functions, both central and departmental, that is attributable to programs funded with dedicated revenues.

-Federal-State Grant and Foundation Revenue

-When applying for a grant, the Board will consider:

-- 1. The opportunities for leveraging other funds. - 2.
-How much locally generated revenue will be required to supplement the grant/foundation. - 3.
+Federal-State Grant and Foundation Revenue When applying for a grant, the Board will consider: The opportunities for leveraging other funds.
+How much locally generated revenue will be required to supplement the grant/foundation.
 Whether the grant/foundation source will cover the full cost of the proposed program.
-It is the intent of the County to recover all overhead costs associated with the grant/foundation. - 4.
-The degree of the stability of the funding source. - 5.
-Whether decline or withdrawal of the grant/foundation revenue source creates a budgetary expectation the County will continue the program. - 6.
-If the grant/foundation funds used for pilot or model programs will result in a more efficient way of doing business. - 7.
+It is the intent of the County to recover all overhead costs associated with the grant/foundation.
+The degree of the stability of the funding source.
+Whether decline or withdrawal of the grant/foundation revenue source creates a budgetary expectation the County will continue the program.
+If the grant/foundation funds used for pilot or model programs will result in a more efficient way of doing business.
 If the grant/foundation is aligned with the County's mission and goals.

-User Fees and Sales

-It is the general policy of the Board that user fees and service charges will be established at a level to recover the costs to provide services.

-Long term Liabilities

-It is the goal of the Board to fund 100% of all long term liabilities that are required by the Governmental Accounting Standards Board to be disclosed or accounted for in the County's comprehensive annual financial report.

-Accounting and Audits

-The County's accounting system and financial records are required by State law to be maintained according to Generally Accepted Accounting Principles (GAAP), standards of the Government Finance Officers Association, (GFOA), and the principles established by the Governmental Accounting Standards Board (GASB), including all effective pronouncements.
+User Fees and Sales It is the general policy of the Board that user fees and service charges will be established at a level to recover the costs to provide services.
+Long term Liabilities It is the goal of the Board to fully pre-fund all benefits including retirement benefits, with the exception of other post-employment benefits (OPEB).
+With the exception of the liability for compensated absences, GASB pronouncements require long-term liabilities to be assessed and disclosed in the County's comprehensive annual financial report.
+Accounting and Audits The County's accounting system and financial records are required by State law to be maintained according to Generally Accepted Accounting Principles (GAAP), standards of the Government Finance Officers Association, (GFOA), and the principles established by the Governmental Accounting Standards Board (GASB), including all effective pronouncements.

-Entrepreneurial activities

-The Board wishes to reduce the cost of services to taxpayers as much as possible consistent with fairness, common sense and ethical consideration.
-The primary purpose of the County engaging in any entrepreneurial activity will be that the dissemination of the product itself serves a public interest (broadly defined) independent of the net revenue obtained and the County will conduct itself in the marketplace accordingly.
+Financial Background